Mastering Seasonal Scheduling to Achieve Higher Quality Outcomes

 The practice of seasonal scheduling benefits parents, patients, and physicians alike.

-Unless children are due for an immunization or require a mandated physical for school or sports, oftentimes parents/guardians do not bring them in for wellness exams.
-By flipping the schedule and prioritizing well visits in the spring and summer months, physicians tend to see better compliance and an increase in the number of appointments that get scheduled.
+Unless children are due for a vaccine or need a physical for school or sports, oftentimes parents/guardians do not bring them in for wellness exams.
+By prioritizing well visits in the spring and summer months, physicians tend to see better compliance and an increase in the number of appointments that get scheduled.

-Parents appreciate seasonal scheduling, especially when medical offices are mindful to offer early morning or evening appointments so as not to interrupt their work schedule or interfere with school hours.
+Parents appreciate seasonal scheduling, especially when practices offer early morning or evening appointments that do not interrupt their work schedule or interfere with school hours.

 “We know the biggest deterrent in an office is long wait times for appointments,” says Iovinelli.
 “If an office is using seasonal scheduling, the benefit to the parent or guardian is access and availability.
 When they call for an appointment, they are going to be able to get in quickly for this important physical because the doctor’s schedule allows for it.”

 Without seasonal scheduling, wait times can be long—sometimes several months—which often leads to dissatisfaction.
-If they can’t get in when they want to, parents may end up using a standalone clinic for their child’s well visit—and physicians may risk losing a member.
+If they can’t get in when they want to, parents may end up using a standalone clinic for their child’s wellness exam.
+Physicians may also risk losing a member.

-Physicians benefit from seasonal scheduling as it helps prioritize and incentivize annual wellness visits (AWVs)—the cornerstone of good health management.
-Just as importantly, it fosters stronger relationships with patients and members, which ultimately leads to higher satisfaction and better health outcomes.
+Physicians benefit from seasonal scheduling as it helps prioritize and incentivize annual wellness visits—the cornerstone of good health management.
+Just as importantly, it fosters stronger relationships with patients and members.
+This leads to higher satisfaction, greater engagement, and better health outcomes.

 Where Else Can Seasonal Scheduling Work?